Arava, 20 mg 30 pcs.

 – Other

-The risk of malignant, especially lymphoproliferative diseases is increased with some immunosuppressive drugs.
+The risk of malignancy, especially lymphoproliferative diseases, increases with the use of certain immunosuppressive drugs.

 Overdose